 Faculty Research

-Dr. Ameena Batada is a Professor in Health and Wellness and teaches courses in public health, community health, health communication, and health justice.
+Dr. Ameena Batada is a Professor in Health Sciences and teaches courses in public health, community health, health communication, and health justice.
 Dr. Batada was recently recognized with the North Carolina Board of Governors Award for Excellence in Teaching.
 She conducts community-driven research with partner organizations, including program evaluations and research for public health policy advocacy.
 She also is involved in research on the impact of structural racism on health in rural Western North Carolina.

-Dr. Laura Jones is an Associate Professor in Health and Wellness and teaches courses in mental and emotional health, addictions, sexual health, biofeedback, and stress management.
+Dr. Laura Jones is an Associate Professor in Health Sciences and teaches courses in mental and emotional health, addictions, sexual health, biofeedback, and stress management.
 Dr. Jones researches the integration of neuroscience into clinical mental health training and practice, the role of mental health in the peak performance of athletes, the use of biofeedback in enhancing wellbeing and performance, and conceptualizations of safety in trauma survivors.
 She was recently recognized with UNC Asheville’s Scholarship and Creative Achievement Award.

-Dr. Fabrice Julien is an Assistant Professor in Health and wellness and teaches courses in research methods, migration and health, health communication, public health, and community health.
+Dr. Fabrice Julien is an Assistant Professor in Health Sciences and teaches courses in research methods, migration and health, health communication, public health, and community health.
 Dr. Julien’s research is centered around the social determinants of health.
 His ongoing projects aim to minimize health disparities.
 At The University of North Carolina Asheville, his lab explores health outcomes related to stress exposure in college students, youth, and immigrants.
 The research carried out in the lab is qualitative.
 Other lines of active research include: 1.
 A comparative cross-sectional analysis of the role family interactions play in the development of depressive symptoms, 2.
 A community health investigation of how sexual health knowledge is related to coital frequency and subsequently how this frequency is related to sexual practice decisions, and 3.
 An exploration of the interdisciplinary association between social standing, academic stressors and the psychological well-being of immigrant

 youth.